 We're going to start building our very first website.
-At first our website is going be pretty ugly but it's still going to be functional!
+At first, our website is going to be pretty ugly, but it's still going to be functional!
 We're going to be using the language HTML, or hypertext markup language.
 This isn't a programming language since it doesn't actually do anything.
 It's like how English isn't a programming language either: you can't "run" English.
 Same idea with HTML: you can't "run" HTML.
 HTML is simply the language and pictures on the page.
 It's the static (which is another word for unchanging) content.

 Tags